West Nile Mosquitoes Found in Louisville

-The Department of Public Health and Wellness has found West Nile infected mosquitoes in surveillance traps in three Louisville ZIP Code areas.
-The ZIP Codes are 40212, 40213, and 40214.
+The Department of Public Health and Wellness has found West Nile infected mosquitoes in surveillance traps in one Louisville ZIP Code area, 40215.

-“This indicates that West Nile infected mosquitoes are now present throughout our community,” said Dr. Sarah Moyer, director of the Louisville Metro Department of Public Health and Wellness.
+“While West Nile positive mosquitoes are not unusual for this time of year, this indicates they are now present throughout our community,” said Dr. Sarah Moyer, director of the Louisville Metro Department of Public Health and Wellness.
 “We advise everyone to take the appropriate precautions no matter what ZIP Code you live in.
-You should wear insect repellant if you go outside during dusk or dawn and should remove standing water around your home.”
+You should wear insect repellant if you go outside and remove standing water around your home.”

 The Department of Public Health and Wellness advises people to take the following precautions:

 No human cases of West Nile have been reported in Louisville so far this year.
-Last year there was one non-fatal human case.
+Last year there were four human cases and no deaths.
+In 2017 there was one non-fatal human case.
 In 2016 there were two human cases and one death.
 In 2015, there were three human cases with no deaths.

 In the spring the department pre-treats potential mosquito breeding sites with larvicide to prevent hatch offs.
 In the summer it treats catch basins and performs mosquito fogging in response to West Nile virus and other mosquito-borne diseases.

-To check if your area has been fogged or will be fogged call the mosquito hotline, 574-6641, or visit https://louisvilleky.gov.
+To check if your area has been fogged or will be fogged call the mosquito hotline, 574-6641, or CLICK HERE.
 To make a request regarding mosquitoes in your neighborhood call Metro Call at 311 or 574-5000.